Daily planning methods that actually fit your real life

 Key takeaways

-• The Planning Fit Filter matches a daily planning method to your day type in under 60 seconds, replacing trial-and-error with diagnostics.
+• The Planning Fit Filter, the diagnostic we developed at Goals and Progress, matches a daily planning method to your day type in under 60 seconds.

 • Any daily schedule system works when the morning routine stays under 10 minutes and covers review, triage, and anchor placement.

-As psychologist Peter Gollwitzer documented in his implementation intentions research at New York University, specifying when and where you will do something significantly increases follow-through [2].
+Psychologist Peter Gollwitzer documented in his implementation intentions research that specifying when and where you will do something substantially increases follow-through [2].
 The planning itself works.
-The breakdown happens when the method does not match your actual reality.
+The breakdown happens when the method does not match your reality.

-Interruption research by Gloria Mark and colleagues consistently shows that after a single disruption, returning to full focus on the original task takes far longer than most people expect.
-This is why rigid daily plans collapse – they never account for the recovery time stolen by every disruption.
+Did You Know?
+Researchers Mark, González, and Harris found that after a single interruption, it takes an average of 23 minutes and 15 seconds to fully return to the original task [3].
+This is why rigid daily plans collapse: they never account for the recovery time stolen by every disruption.

 Three variables determine whether a day planning strategy survives contact with your real day.